 The University Assistantship Program has been expanded to support Honors College students.
 Incoming freshmen are matched with a department or office of interest to provide an experiential learning opportunity as they work on special projects or research, typically earning a stipend of up to $2,500 for their work.
 There are now a record 318 assistantships ranging from research lab work to participating in special ensemble performances.

 Georgia State’s top academic scholarship supporting honors students, the Presidential Scholarship has been expanded from seven scholarships in 2012 to 10 in 2015.
 This scholarship provides eight semesters of tuition support, a stipend for textbooks and living expenses, a paid university assistantship and a stipend for study abroad.
 These nationally competitive scholars enjoy peer mentoring, small group discussions with visiting professors, and numerous social, service and leadership opportunities.

-- U.S. News & World Report ranked Georgia State 4th in the country among the most innovative universities (behind only Arizona State University, Stanford University and the Massachusetts Institute of Technology), a list of schools nominated by college and university leaders.
+- U.S. News & World Report ranked Georgia State second in the country among the most innovative universities (behind only Arizona State University), a list of schools nominated by college and university leaders.
 The list includes institutions that are making the most innovative improvements in curriculum, faculty, students, campus life, technology or facilities.

 - President Barack Obama praised Georgia State’s use of financial innovations as a national model during his address on White House College Opportunity Day in December 2014.